Canarian Arts & Culture

 - César Manrique – artist, sculptor and architect, born in Lanzarote.

-- David Silva – international footballer who currently plays for Manchester City (and Spain); born in Arguineguín, Gran Canaria.
+- David Silva – international footballer who has won major honours with Manchester City and Spain.

-- Carmen Laforet – twentieth-century writer and author of Nada (1944).
+- Carmen Laforet – 20th-century writer and author of Nada (1945).
 Laforet was actually born in Barcelona, but moved to the Canary Islands at two and grew up there.

 - Javier Bardem – film actor, with parts in No Country for Old Men, Skyfall and Jamón, Jamón, among other films; born in Las Palmas de Gran Canaria.